 Do you smoke tobacco products?
 Being in the hospital is a great time to quit.
-Take advantage of our smoke free environment.
-Because you cannot smoke while you are here, you have already taken the first steps to a smoke free lifestyle.
+Because you cannot smoke while you are here, you have already taken the first steps to a smoke-free lifestyle.

 Smoking has been directly linked to lung disease, heart disease, peripheral artery disease, stroke, bladder cancer, cervical cancer, and high blood pressure.
 It reduces blood flow, so if you are here for surgery you will heal slower.
-It causes wrinkles.
 If you are pregnant, it can cause miscarriage, still birth, and birth defects.